eddielisc/try-airflow/README.md

 2) keep versioning for dag id and update the version number if there is any changes

-3) keep in mind to set start_date on dag in the future
+3) keep in mind to set start_date as future date time

 4) set `max_active_runs_per_dag = 1`